 Community Infrastructure Levy (CIL)

-Consultation on the Draft Charging Schedule closes at 5pm on Friday 26 October 2018
+Consultation on the Draft Charging Schedule ended on Friday 26 October 2018.
+The Council is currently considering the responses received.

 The Preliminary Draft Charging Schedule was consulted on between February and March 2017.